DKrasauskas/shockFLOW/README.md

 # ShockFLOW - a GPU based 1D/2D Transonic CFD solver

-<img width="1802" height="941" alt="image" src="https://github.com/user-attachments/assets/62d2ce6d-934a-40e8-b6e4-2e1ec5a32c65" />

-## Overview & Usage

 Shock flow is a purely GPU-based transonic 1D/2D CFD solver based on the Entropic Lattice Boltzman Methods.
 This module implements the interface via python to the backend, build entirely in CUDA/C++ with OpenGL support.
+It can be used to simulate complex transonic and supersonic 1D and 2D problems, remaining stable and well posed up until Mach 5.0.
+<img width="1802" height="941" alt="image" src="https://github.com/user-attachments/assets/62d2ce6d-934a-40e8-b6e4-2e1ec5a32c65" />

 <table>
   <tr>